 The APS sensor is connected to the downstream processing unit via an RJ45 or customer specific connector.
-For detailed pin assignment (Figures 45 and 46).
+For detailed pin assignment for the RJ45 connector see Figure 46.
+For customer specific connectors refer to the corresponding information sheet describing the interface.